 With warm weather hopefully on the horizon, the summer is the perfect time to explore.
-Not only does spending time outside have myriad health benefits that are sure to boost your energy levels, but it gives you the freedom to choose accessible locations that may otherwise be hard to visit, especially for those who have an at-home stair lift.
+Not only does spending time outside have myriad health benefits that are sure to boost your energy levels, but it gives you the freedom to choose accessible locations that may otherwise be hard to visit, especially for those who rely on mobility aids like a straight or curved stairlift.

 Whether you’re planning a week-long escape with views of the crashing waves or are thinking of something a little more secluded, a caravan is one of the best accommodation options out there.
 Both static and touring caravans come with a number of different features that have the ability to make your holiday more comfortable.
 Take a look at this guide to find out how to plan the perfect caravan getaway this year.

 Before you embark on your exciting getaway, you’ll need to think about what caravan is right for you.
 The two main types of caravans – static and touring – have different benefits, so select one that is right for you.

 A static caravan is one that has a permanent home at a holiday park.
 These have no wheels and often have a terrace or balcony attached.
 They are often warmer than touring caravans, with more space.
 This is because there is no need for these to be moved, so the caravan can weigh more.
 Another thing to consider when booking a holiday in a caravan is the toilet, and fortunately, there is no need to empty those in a static caravan as they are permanently plumbed, with no limit on the amount of water you can use.
 Static caravan holidays can come in a variety of different price ranges, with luxury models on offer to give you extra comfort.